Mama, put down that device.

 Right now, in this moment, they can’t get enough of you, but one day they will have had enough.

-So, momma, don’t waste this moment because the device can wait, but this moment is now or never and soon you’re going to wish for just one more moment like this.
+So, mama, don’t waste this moment because the device can wait, but this moment is now or never and soon you’re going to wish for just one more moment like this.